-Erecting your own metal building saves money.
-Moreover, it is just plain fun for a skilled do-it-yourselfer— if you avoid these common construction mistakes.
+Erecting your own metal building saves money, too.
+Moreover, it is just plain fun for a skilled do-it-yourselfer— if you avoid a few common blunders.

 You will also need to know— and clearly mark— the location of any buried utilities.

 Contact your local building department before ordering any DIY steel building kits.
 They can give you complete information on what you will need to comply with your local codes.

 RHINO’s engineered stamped plans and Letter of Certification should smooth the permitting process with your building department.

 Adequate Site Preparation for DIY Buildings